friendsofagape/usfm-editor/src/demo/full-featured-editor.md

 import { OutputUsfm } from "./UsfmContainer"

 // The following object should be imported from the "usfm-editor" module like this:
-// import { FullUsfmEditor } from "usfm-editor"
+// import { UsfmEditor } from "usfm-editor"
-import { FullUsfmEditor } from "../components/FullUsfmEditor"
+import { UsfmEditor } from "../index"

 class Demo extends React.Component {
     constructor(props) {